gatsby-uc/plugins/GOVERNANCE.md

 - All privileges of the [Contributor role](#level-1---contributor), plus...
 - `@maintainer` role on [Discord](https://discord.gg/gwnqfzetjv)
-- New name color on Discord: **blue**.
+- New name color on Discord: **blue**
-- Invitation to the private `#maintainers` channel on Discord.
+- Invitation to the private `#maintainers` channel on Discord
-- Invitation to the `maintainers` team on GitHub.
+- Invitation to the `maintainers` team on GitHub
-- Ability to moderate Discord.
+- Ability to moderate Discord
-- Ability to push branches to the repo (No more personal fork needed).
+- Ability to push branches to the repo (No more personal fork needed)
-- Ability to review GitHub PRs.
+- Ability to review GitHub PRs
-- Ability to merge _some_ GitHub PRs.
+- Ability to merge GitHub PRs
+- Define project direction and planning

 #### Responsibilities